Neeley School of Business

 Point of pride:

-Bloomberg Businessweek has ranked the Neeley School among the top 30 business schools in the nation five years in a row.
-The Economist ranks the MBA faculty 1st in the world and the Executive MBA 21st in the world.
+Bloomberg Businessweek ranked TCU’s Neeley School of Business in the top 30 in the nation five years in a row.
+Entrepreneur magazine ranks it in the top 20.
+The Economist ranks Neeley School faculty 2nd in the world, 38th in the nation among MBA programs and 12th in the world for Executive MBA.